dramforever/easyriscv/index.md

 Remember that oddball instruction I mentioned way back, `auipc`?

 I don't know about your experience, but the first time I saw RISC-V disassembly, this is the one instruction that caught my eye.
-And this memory has stuck to me ever since.
+And this memory has stuck with me ever since.
 It's a rather common occurrence in real RISC-V programs, and somehow I've been hiding it from you this whole time.
 If you take a sneak peek at the next section's title, you'll see how far we've come without `auipc`.

 So what does it do?